bedita/docs/source/glossary.rst

         without send the user credentials again.

+    resource
+        A resource in BEdita is an entity with a fixed and predefined set of attributes that generally maps a single record on a table;
+        resources are used to make BEdita internals work and may not be seen or used by an application.
+Noteworthy examples of resources are `roles`, `applications` and `streams`.
+        Have a look at :ref:`bedita-objects` to better understand the difference between `objects` and `resources`.

     role
         A role in RBAC permission model (https://en.wikipedia.org/wiki/Role-based_access_control) is used to assign permissions to perform some operations

+    stream
+        A stream in BEdita is a :term:`resource` that represents a generic uploaded file;
+        it may be a local file, reachable via filesystem, or a remote one with its own URI.

     user